 For example, in California the minimum requirement for individual bodily injury is $15,000 whereas it’s only $5,000 for property damage.
 The minimum can vary from state to state.

-In the UK, the minimum requirement for car insurance is 3rd party cover which tends to cover for millions of pounds.
+In the UK, the minimum requirement for car insurance is 3rd party cover which tends to provide cover for millions of pounds.

 You can top up your 3rd party insurance with our USA & Canada policy which will cover you for Supplemental Liability Insurance, to top up your 3rd party insurance and for Collision Damage Waiver, which is for damage and theft of the rental vehicle.